 opportunity for people to be part of the experience through 'passive participation'

-learning through a supportive, postivie platform
+learning through a supportive, positive platform

 My therapeutic groups don't always involve 'painting and drawing'.
 The focus is on themes and desired outcomes, so programs are designed around these needs..